top1944/duckuments/docs/17_setup/1_6_duckiebot_initialization.md

 ## Set hostname

 Choose a name for your robot.
 This is a simple string that will always appear lowercase.

-Suppose that the name is "duckiebot".

-Edit /etc/hostname and put "duckiebot" instead of “ubuntu”.
+Edit /etc/hostname and put "ROBOT_NAME" instead of “duckiebot”.

 	duckiebot $ sudo nano /etc/hostname

-Also edit /etc/hosts and replace "ubuntu" with “duckiebot”:
+Also edit /etc/hosts and put  "ROBOT_NAME" instead of “duckiebot”:

 	duckiebot $ sudo nano /etc/hosts

 **Note: the command "sudo hostname duckiebot" is not enough.
 The change will not persist.
 You need to go through the steps above.**